RaulSeganfreddo/simpleRecognisingDFA/README.md

-# simpleRecognisingDFA
+# simpleRecognizingDFA
-A simple DFA that recognise words and comments.
+A simple DFA that recognize words and comments.
 This DFA is the first part in the creation of a Lexer.
-A lexer should take an input string and split it in his base elements: tokens.
+A *lexer* should take an input string and split it in his base elements: *tokens*.
-This DFA job is to recognise specifics tokens.
+This DFA job is to recognize specifics tokens.

 ## Classes of the DFA
 In this little project we have 3 classes: